 Does a Muffler Affect My Toyota Forklift Performance?

-The muffler is one of the elements that make up the exhaust system of your Toyota forklift.
+The muffler is an inegral part of the exhaust system of your Toyota forklift.
 A fault in the muffler could lead to more failures in other elements, such as the exhaust or engine.

 A blocked muffler can cause an undesirable increase in engine temperature since the gasses are not completely dissipated.
 This can trigger your forklift's temperature sensors to shut it down for safety.